Polito-MLDL-2025/fl-g13/README.md

             - `2` – Visualization
             - `3` – Modeling
             - `4` – Publication
-        - `pjb` – Your initials; helps identify the author and avoid conflicts.
+        - `INITIALS` – Your initials; helps identify the author and avoid conflicts.
-        - `data-source-1` – Short, clear description of the notebook's purpose.
+        - `DESCRIPTION` – Short, clear description of the notebook's purpose.

 ### **Code Reusability & Refactoring Regulation**